efremropelato/react-pwa-webpack-starter/README.md

-# Boilerplate to build a PWA with Webpack + Workbox
+# Boilerplate to build a React PWA with Webpack + Workbox

 I have build this boilerplate following the Webpack documentation which is great.